VC 101

 A macro overview of venture capital at the time of your cohort.
 We read and analyse over 10 industry reports to build a summarised version that will help you understand the good, the bad and the ugly happening in venture currently (updated for every cohort, with the latest reports published in that quarter).

 Where is the money coming from?
 Who is investing more – funds, angels, corporate venture?
 Which stage is getting more cheques and the average sizes of these rounds?
+Is is really a crisis?
 Are female founders still massively overlooked when it comes to fundraising?
 Who are the top investors in each market?
 Is Europe still leading ESG investments?
 We do the work so you don’t have to; you get a summarised, digestible and explained version of the current landscape.

 We see it everyday: a lot of founders go out to raise capital without a basic understanding of Venture Capital.
-In this session we cover the most basic mistakes that lead to (a scary) 99% of founders failing to raise from prestigious investors.
-We’ll also explain the fundraising process, how long it takes, the number of meetings you need (according to each round), what investors focus on on your deck and more.
+In this session we cover the most basic mistakes that lead to a scary number of founders failing to raise their rounds.
+We’ll also explain the fundraising process, how long it takes, the number of meetings you need (for Seed, Series A, Series B), what investors focus on on your deck and more.
 All backed by the latest market data.

 Understanding the structure and the business model of a VC firm is key when fundraising.
-If you don’t know what motivates a VC, what sort of returns they expect, the timeline of a fund, etc, you are more prone for falling into traps.
+If you don’t know what motivates a VC, what sort of returns they expect, how they measure their success, the timeline of a fund, etc, you are more prone for falling into traps.
 Besides, how can you impress and convince your audience if you don’t understand their world and their priorities?

 Why raise from VC (and why not)

 Venture Capital is not for everyone.
-It’s complex, risky and full of complex terms.
+It’s difficult, risky and full of complexity.
 Liquidation preferences, board seats, control rights, anti-dilution… what?
 Yes, we’ll make sure you fully understand what you’re getting into and have clear reasons to move forward.
-And if you decide you won’t move forward…

 Alternatives to VC funding